movebit/move/language/move-analyzer/design.md

                             _ => false,
                         }),
                     );
-                    // here we are auto-completion all address. let items = services.get_all_addrs(scopes);
+                    // here we are auto-completion all addresses. let items = services.get_all_addrs(scopes);
                     push_addr_spaces(self, &items, scopes);
                 }